 My clerk tries to fit conferences within the gaps between court work and in the afternoons and evenings when court has finished for the day.
 In terms of paperwork such as drafting pleadings or a written Advice, I try to work to a 10 working day turnaround period.
 I can, if there is real urgency undertake work more quickly than that.

 A large part of the work that I do, is providing advice on issues of costs and also drafting documents for the purposes of court hearings.
 Whilst I do not draft bills of costs, which are better drafted and more cheaply, by a costs lawyer or costs draftsman, I frequently draft points of dispute and replies.

 I can advise by way of a written, paper or email advice, on levels of costs likely to be awarded by the courts, or on particular points of law.
 I also advise orally in conference, which can be either on a face to face basis, or increasingly these days by telephone or video conferencing.
-I am happy to organise conferences in Nottingham, but in costs cases, due to the volume of papers usually involved, it is more sensible for me to travel to you.
 I also draft non-contentious documents, such as Conditional Fee Agreements, Collective Conditional Fee Agreements, Standard Terms and Conditions and retainers.

 I am frequently instructed in detailed assessment hearings, appeals from decisions on detailed assessments and to argue points relevant to costs in substantive litigation.
 I have argued cases about costs in the county court, High Court, Court of Appeal and Supreme Court, as well as other specialist tribunals.

 I have a longstanding interest in and particular expertise in the fields of wasted costs against legal representatives, and non-party costs against maintainers of litigation or others such as liability insurers, ATE insurers and trade unions.